akshay-rajan/cube/README.md

 6. List all branches with `python3 main.py branch`.
 7. Checkout to another branch using `python3 main.py switch [branchname]`. (*Only changes the reference*)
 8. Use `.cubeignore` to skip files from version controlling.
+9. Get commit logs by running `python3 main.py log`.
-9. Remove version controlling from the repo using `python3 main.py undo`.
+10. Remove version controlling from the repo using `python3 main.py undo`.

 ---